Step 5: Iron Out the Details

 Let’s start with the decorations

 Decorating appropriately will set the tone for your event from the moment guests walk in the door.
-The NCSD Foundation can help you get started with banners, bandanas, and balloons, all available in our Merchandise Catalog.
+The NCSD Foundation can help you get started with t-shirts, commemorative buttons and balloons, all available in our Merchandise Catalog.
 The type of program you choose, as well as your event location, will determine the additional necessary décor.

 If your event has a theme, your décor should reflect that.
 For instance, tropical flowers, Tiki torches, leis, and hula skirts are practically required for a Hawaiian luau.
 A program that’s focused on the arts or art therapy can benefit from a display of artwork or photography created by survivors.
 Candles, luminaries, and a scattering of inspirational writings will help create a reflective mood for an inspirational or religious ceremony.
 For more ideas, see our “Themespiration” page.

 At any type of event or gathering, food is always appreciated.
 But you don’t have to bust your budget by serving a gourmet meal.
 Unless your event is centered on dinner or lunch, some simple hors d’oeuvres or desserts will do.
 A popular option is a “Celebration of Life” cake with the NCSD logo in red, white, and blue frosting.

 Here are some additional tips to help you feed your guests without breaking the bank: